The complete guide to how to pay for solar panels

 This financing model is sometimes pitched as “free” because there is usually no upfront cost and you have a net savings every month.

-For many people, a solar PPA or lease can be a great option, but there are caveats you need to be aware of.
+While this can seem like great option, there are caveats you need to be aware of.

 How do solar leases and PPAs work?